zihengjackchen/zihengjackchen.com/content/experience/stonex-mle.md

 Jan 2023 - June 2023

 ![demo](/images/experience/CICD.png#center)
-- Created a proof of concept pipeline to benchmark prototypical commodity indices, enabling their potential product release
+- Built a Python-based pipeline to benchmark commodity futures indices, identifying configurations that exceeded performance targets by 23.3%
-- Analyzed the profitability of commodity indices corresponding to 200+ expert-provided configurations based on historical prices, surpassing performance targets by 23.3% in 10-year total return with the highest-performing index
-- Accelerated benchmarking by 3000% from code optimization in `Python` using `pandas` and parallel execution in `Databricks`
-- Collaborated closely with marketing associates to refine evaluation criteria by simplifying technological concepts
-- Devised a procedure to version track `Databricks` workflows in the repository and developed a `Python` script for `CI/CD` in `Azure DevOps` to automate workflow migration from production environments using `APIs`, eliminating manual processes
-- Verified migration of `Delta Live Tables` and `Spark SQL` commands in complex scenarios through unit and integration testing
+- Streamlined data processing tasks with a version-control system for Databricks, reducing deployment errors by 25%
+- Developed a CI/CD pipeline in Azure DevOps to seamlessly migrate Databricks notebooks and jobs, ensuring reliability through edge-case testing